quinnmau/m5-reading-data/README.md

 ### Method Chaining
 Another common structure for working with asynchronous requests is to **chain** different methods together.
 You'll notice in the example above we didn't work with the object _returned_ by our AJAX call (we just performed operations with the data _within_ it).
 However, working with the object returned by the AJAX call provides us with a cleaner syntax for describing our requests and queueing up multiple requests.

-The object that is returned by an AJAX call is called a _Promise_, which is an request that is expected to complete, but has not yet completed ([more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
+The object that is returned by an AJAX call is called a _Promise_, which is a request that is expected to complete, but has not yet completed ([more info](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)).
 Promise objects, also referred to as [defered objects](http://api.jquery.com/deferred/), have a variety of accessible methods that allow us to _chain_ multiple requests together (i.e., do this, then do this, then do this, etc.).
 While this example explains the jQuery AJAX syntax, many libraries leverage the concept of a promise to chain together multiple requests:

 ```javascript
 // Stage an AJAX request, and THEN do something with the results